Enhanced interrogation techniques

-From the outset, there were concerns and allegations expressed that "enhanced interrogation" violated U.S. anti-torture statutes or international laws such as the UN Convention against Torture.
+From the outset, there were concerns and allegations expressed that "enhanced interrogation" violated US anti-torture statutes or international laws such as the UN Convention against Torture.
 In 2005, the CIA destroyed videotapes depicting prisoners being interrogated under torture; an internal justification was that what they showed was so horrific they would be "devastating to the CIA", and that "the heat from destroying [the videotapes] is nothing compared to what it would be if the tapes ever got into public domain".
-The United Nations special rapporteur on torture, Juan Mendez, stated that waterboarding is torture—"immoral and illegal", and in 2008, fifty-six Democratic Party members of the US Congress asked for an independent investigation.
+The United Nations special rapporteur on torture, professor Juan E. Méndez, stated that waterboarding is torture and "immoral and illegal".
+In 2008, 56 Democratic Party members of the US Congress asked for an independent investigation.

-American and European officials including former CIA director Leon Panetta, former CIA officers, a Guantanamo prosecutor, and a military tribunal judge, have called "enhanced interrogation" a euphemism for torture.
-In 2009, both President Barack Obama and Attorney General Eric Holder said that certain techniques amount to torture, and repudiated their use.
+American and European officials including former CIA director Leon Panetta, former CIA officers, a Guantanamo prosecutor, and a military tribunal judge have called "enhanced interrogation" a euphemism for torture.
+In 2009, President Barack Obama and Attorney General Eric Holder said that certain techniques amount to torture and repudiated their use.
 They declined to prosecute CIA, US Department of Defense, or Bush administration officials who authorized the program, while leaving open the possibility of convening an investigatory "Truth Commission" for what President Obama called a "further accounting".

-In July 2014, the European Court of Human Rights formally ruled that "enhanced interrogation" was tantamount to torture, and ordered Poland to pay restitution to men tortured at a CIA black site there.
-In December 2014, the U.S. Senate published around 10% of the Senate Intelligence Committee report on CIA torture, a report about the CIA's use of torture during the George W. Bush administration.
+In July 2014, the European Court of Human Rights ruled that "enhanced interrogation" was tantamount to torture, and ordered Poland to pay restitution to men tortured at a CIA black site there.
+In December 2014, the Senate published around 10% of the Senate Intelligence Committee report on CIA torture, a report about the CIA's use of torture during the George W. Bush administration.